awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 To use Docker volumes, specify a `dockerVolumeConfiguration` in your task definition\.
 For more information, see [Using Volumes](https://docs.docker.com/storage/volumes/)\.

-Some common use cases for Docker volumes are:
+Some common use cases for Docker volumes are the following:
 + To provide persistent data volumes for use with containers
 + To share a defined data volume at different locations on different containers on the same container instance
 + To define an empty, nonpersistent data volume and mount it on multiple containers within the same task
-+ To provide a data volume to your task that is managed by a third\-party driver
++ To provide a data volume to your task that's managed by a third\-party driver

 ## Docker volume considerations<a name="docker-volume-considerations"></a>

-The following should be considered when using Docker volumes:
+Consider the following when using Docker volumes:
 + Docker volumes are only supported when using the EC2 launch type or external instances\.
 + Windows containers only support the use of the `local` driver\.
-+ If a third\-party driver is used, it should be installed and active on the container instance prior to the container agent starting\.
-If the third\-party driver isn't active prior to the agent starting, you can restart the container agent using one of the following commands:
++ If a third\-party driver is used, make sure it's installed and active on the container instance before the container agent is started\.
+If the third\-party driver isn't active before the agent is started, you can restart the container agent using one of the following commands:
   + For the Amazon ECS\-optimized Amazon Linux 2 AMI:

     ```